+With continued adherence to the 2016 Comprehensive Plan and the 2022 Land Preservation, Parks and Recreation Plan6, several significant sustained efforts were made, including downzoning measures to protect the County's natural resources, and increasing the size of Priority Preservation Areas (PPA).
 The PPA contains 132,741 acres and includes three major rural parts of the county: the Cobb Neck area, the Nanjemoy Peninsula, and much of the Mattawoman Creek Watershed.
+Within the County's long-term goal to preserve 50% of county land, a key strategy is the protection of 80% of the remaining undeveloped lands within the PPA for agricultural and forestry uses.
 The adoption of the Tier Map in 2014, designated the PPA as Tier IV, which enabled the County to stabilize the land base in this area by limiting subdivisions on septic systems within the PPA to minor subdivisions.